Ilovecat1949/AudioAndVideoEditor/README_en.md

 ## Introduction
 This is an Android audio and video editor based on FFmpeg, with the goal of providing most of the FFmpeg features on Android.
-At present, it supports video re encoding and the function of obtaining audio and video information.
+At present, it supports functions such as FFmpeg command line, video compression, video format conversion, video duration clipping, video re encoding, and obtaining audio and video information.
-At present, this project is only aimed at running the entire process of FFmpeg+Android,
-achieving the most basic decoding and encoding functions.
-In the future, FFmpeg will gradually add audio and video editing functions supported by FFmpeg.
 The code for this project is written quite crudely.
 If there are any mistakes,
 please feel free to let me know.
 If you have any questions or suggestions, please feel free to contact me via email.
 This project supports both Simplified Chinese and English languages, which can be switched in the settings.